radareorg/radare2-book/src/first_steps/compilation_portability.md

 ## Compilation and Portability

-Currently the core of radare2 can be compiled on many systems and architectures, but the main development is done on GNU/Linux with GCC, and on MacOS X with clang.
-Radare is also known to compile on many different systems and architectures (including TCC and SunStudio).
+One of the main development principles of radare2 is its portability, therefor radare2 can be compiled on many systems and architectures.
+In order to achieve that and to extend flexibility we are maintaining two build systems: GNU Make and Meson.

-People often want to use radare as a debugger for reverse engineering.
+Most contributors use GNU/Linux with GCC or macOS with Clang, so those would be the better supported platforms, or at least the most tested.
+But it is also possible to build with TinyCC, Emscripten, Microsoft Visual Studio, SunStudio, ...)

+The debugger feature can be opt-out at compile time, this is because sometimes you are ont interested in having such feature in a specific build (web assembly, specific sandbox usage, etc) or maybe it is because you are porting radare2 on a platform that the debugger is not yet supported.
+Use the `--without-debugger` configure flag to do that.

 Currently, the debugger layer can be used on Windows, GNU/Linux (Intel x86 and x86_64, MIPS, and ARM), OS X, FreeBSD, NetBSD, and OpenBSD (Intel x86 and x86_64)..

-Compared to core, the debugger feature is more restrictive portability-wise.
-If the debugger has not been ported to your favorite platform, you can disable the debugger layer with the --without-debugger `configure` script option when compiling radare2.

 Note that there are I/O plugins that use GDB, WinDbg, or Wine as back-ends, and therefore rely on presence of corresponding third-party tools (in case of remote debugging - just on the target machine).